 - a fixed rate of income tax of 12.8%; plus

-For premiums to assurance vie contracts paid from 27th September 2017, the taxation rate will vary according to the age of the contract, plus for contracts older than 8 years, according to the ‘threshold’ amount of capital remaining in the contract as at 31st December of the year prior to the withdrawal being taken.
+For premiums to assurance vie contracts paid from 27th September 2017, the tax rate will vary according to the age of the contract, and for contracts older than eight years according to the ‘threshold’ amount of capital remaining in the contract as at 31st December of the year prior to the withdrawal being taken.

 The threshold amount is €150,000 per individual person (across all assurance vie policies), which is determined by reference to the amount of the premiums invested, reduced by any capital already withdrawn, and not the value of the contract.

-The threshold is not cumulative between persons and therefore, couples who are taxed as a household cannot share in each other’s threshold.
-Thus, one spouse may reach the threshold level, whilst the other does not, for example, where one has, say, €200,000 capital invested and the other only has €80,000 invested.
+The threshold is not cumulative between persons and therefore couples who are taxed as a household cannot share in each other’s thresholds.
+Thus, one spouse may reach the threshold level whilst the other does not, for example where one has say €200,000 capital invested and the other only has €80,000 invested.

-The PFU applies to assurance vie contracts of less than 8 years, regardless of the amount of the outstanding capital.
-Thus, the PFU rate of 30% will be globally substituted for the pre-27th September 2017 rates, detailed above.
+The PFU applies to assurance vie contracts of less than eight years regardless of the amount of the outstanding capital.
+Thus, the PFU rate of 30% replaces the pre-27th September 2017 rates detailed above.

-Therefore, according to the age of the contract, the following tax rates will apply:
+Therefore, according to the age of the contract, the following tax rates apply:

-- during the first 8 years, the Flat Tax rate of 12.8%
+- during the first eight years, the Flat Tax rate of 12.8%

 * A lower rate of social charges at 7.5% applies if you are resident in France and hold the EU S1 certificate, whereby you are covered by the health system of another EU or EEA country.

-Insurers will be obliged to deduct the tax of 12.8%/7.5%, i.e. depending on the duration of the contract, plus the social charges.
-Subsequently, for contracts older than 8 years and where the taxpayer has exceeded the threshold, any additional tax due will be charged through the taxpayer’s annual declaration.
+Insurers are obliged to deduct the tax of 12.8% or 7.5% (depending on the duration of the contract) plus the social charges.
+Subsequently, for contracts older than eight years where the taxpayer has exceeded the threshold, any additional tax due is charged through the taxpayer’s annual declaration.

-➢ Tax-free allowance on all policies after 8 year holding period:
+Tax-free allowance on all policies after the eight year holding period: